JoelAbe/MIVE/README.md

 # MIVE (WIP)
 An immersive VR environment that is created in the Unity Engine which  enables a collaborative workspace for people from across the globe to interact in a meaningful away.

-Drop in MIVE\Library\Artifacts folder : https://drive.google.com/file/d/1WIK5WPiBmhBfDDDdUWIofRcsoP-qDwU1/view?usp=sharing
+Drop in MIVE\Library\Artifacts folder (File is bigger than 100mb, hence cannot be commited for free) : https://drive.google.com/file/d/1WIK5WPiBmhBfDDDdUWIofRcsoP-qDwU1/view?usp=sharing

 Earlier README: